A Thousand and One Nights (1945 film): Plot

 Meanwhile, the Sultan's twin brother, Prince Hadji, who has already tried to overthrow his brother once before, makes the Sultan his captive and takes his place undetected.
 Hadji is aided by the treacherous Grand Wazir Abu-Hassan, who is promised Armina's hand in marriage as a reward.

 When Aladdin shows up pretending to be a prince of Hindustan, however, the Sultan changes his mind, preferring a rich son-in-law.
 The genie does her best to derail the romance.
-Spotting Kofir, who has watched the proceedings through his magic crystal and is pretending to be a merchant offering new lamps for old, the genie arranges for the unsuspecting Novira to exchange the magic lamp.
-Once Kofir becomes the genie's master, everything that Aladdin wished for disappears, including the gift robe the false Sultan is wearing for the wedding.
-Armina realizes the man is not her father, but Prince Hadji, as he does not have a scar on his arm.
+Spotting Kofir, who has been watching the proceedings through his magic crystal and is posing as a merchant offering new lamps for old, the genie tricks Novira into exchanging the magic lamp.
+Once Kofir becomes the genie's master, Aladdin is transformed back into a vagabond.
 Aladdin and Abdullah are taken away to be hanged, but Abu-Hassan offers to spare their lives if Armina agrees to marry him.

 Aladdin is set free, believing Armina was only toying with him.
-Later, however, Novira tells him the truth.
-He and Abdullah track Kofir down and discover that he was overcome with excitement and died of a stroke.
-They steal the lamp from its next owner, a tailor, and return to the palace.
-At the end of a sword fight (in which Wilde gets to display his fencing skills), Hadji dies, and the grateful Sultan agrees to Aladdin and Armina's marriage.
+Later, however, Novira tells him about Armina's bargain with Abu-Hassan.
+Aladdin and Abdullah track Kofir down and discover that he was overcome with excitement and died of a stroke.
+As a tailor takes possession of the lamp and wishes for the Sultan's robes, Hadji's clothes disappear, interrupting Armina and Abu-Hassan's wedding ceremony.
+Noticing that the Sultan does not have a scar on his arm, Armina realizes that Hadji is posing as her father and tells Abu-Hassan.
+Upon learning from Abu-Hassan that Armina knows the truth, Hadji stabs Abu-Hassan and goes to kill Armina.

-Aladdin frees the heartbroken genie.
-She has an idea.
-She conjures up Aladdin's twin, who is in love with her.
+After Abdullah steals the lamp from the tailor, Aladdin returns to the palace and engages Hadji in a sword fight, which ends with Hadji falling over the staircase to his death.
+The grateful Sultan agrees to Aladdin and Armina's marriage.
+Aladdin frees the heartbroken genie and she conjures up Aladdin's twin, who immediately falls in love with her.
 To reward Abdullah, she gives him Frank Sinatra's voice to entrance the harem girls.